 Simple carboxylic acids are harder to decarboxylate.
 Their sodium salts do undergo decarboxylation when heated with soda lime but a complex mixture evolves.
-Aldo this is a very interesting process, it is not related to decarbing THCA and CBDA so we will leave it at that.
+Although this is a very interesting process, it is not related to decarbing THCA and CBDA so we will leave it at that.

-Now, decarbing is nothing new to the mankind.
+Now, decarbing is nothing new to mankind.

 We have mastered the process of decarboxylation thousands of years ago when man first started making bronze and iron weapons.